aflapan/sparseKOS/README.md

 ```

 # Hierarchical Parameters
 Sparse kernel optimal scoring has three parameters: a Gaussian kernel parameter `Sigma`, a ridge parameter `Gamma`, and a sparaity parameter `Lambda`.
-They have a hierarchical dependency, in that `Sigma` influences `Gamma`, and both influence `Lambda`. the ordering is
+They have a hierarchical dependency, in that `Sigma` influences `Gamma`, and both influence `Lambda`.
+The ordering is

 Top     `Sigma`